andrepolischuk/andrepolischuk.github.io/notes/webpack-with-nginx-upstreams.md

 1. Strict origin is required for application backend and authorization cookies.

 2. Sometimes the development of frontend and backend is parallel.
 And I need possibility of switching between development, test or production backends.

-3. I have a lot of related repos and applications.
+3. I have a lot of related applications and scripts.
 Each of them does not work correctly without other.
 Some applications may have a hot module replacement in development or may be served from production.

+4. Some of applications are used in `iframe`.
+In this case strict origin is required to test application in dev mode with parent page from production.

+5. I need to use dev mode for few applications sometimes.
+This is not achived by proxy application parts with built-in webpack dev server proxy.

 Therefore to start enviroment I will need to create **webpack dev server** for each of my applications and **nginx server** as a proxy.